5ecompendium/bestiary/_posts/2017-09-10-cranium-rat.markdown

 ***Illumination.*** As a bonus action, the cranium rat can shed dim light from its brain in a 5-foot radius or extinguish the light.

-***Telepathic Shroud.*** The cranium rat is immune to any effect that would sense its emotions or read its thoughts, as well as i to all divination spells.
+***Telepathic Shroud.*** The cranium rat is immune to any effect that would sense its emotions or read its thoughts, as well as to all divination spells.

 **Actions**